dojo/docs/dijit/focus.rst

     focusUtil.focus(dom.byId("foo"));
   });

 Note that this function only accepts DOM nodes, not widget instances.
-The element to focus must also be focusable (a form element, or another element with a tabindex).
+The element to focus must also be focusable (a form element, or another element with a ``tabindex`` attribute).

 Unfocusing an element
 ---------------------